-Kansas becomes the first state to end its school year
+Kansas Becomes The First State To End In-Person Classes For The Year

-The school year has come to an abrupt end for students across Kansas.
+In-person classes have come to an abrupt end for students across Kansas.

-Gov. Laura Kelly announced that she has ordered classes K-12 to be closed for the remainder of the 2019-2020 school year, citing fears about the spread of the coronavirus disease COVID-19 and the "unprecedented emergency" it presents.
+Gov. Laura Kelly announced that she has ordered school buildings K-12 to be closed for the remainder of the 2019-2020 school year, citing fears about the spread of the coronavirus disease COVID-19 and the "unprecedented emergency" it presents.

 "This was not an easy decision to make," Kelly said in a statement issued Tuesday.